-Although Prevenge never quotes nor mentions Rosemary’s Baby or other horror mother movies, the presence of these films is undeniable.
+Although Prevenge never quotes nor mentions Rosemary’s Baby, or any other horror mother movie, the presence of these films is undeniable.
 Director Alice Lowe cites Rosemary’s Baby in several interviews about the film, where she explains that her film was born from these earlier classics.
 Her film is like the monstrous progeny of these works.
 But it also comes as a rejection of the bloodied mother image, like the Bride in Kill Bill and the traumatized Rosemary.
-Prevenge isn’t satisfied with the way mothers are treated in these respected films, and so it presents a different and more introspective (literally) version of motherhood.
+Prevenge isn’t satisfied with the way mothers are treated in these respected films, and so it presents a different and more (literal) introspective version of motherhood.

 “Children these days are really spoilt.
 It’s like, ‘mummy I want a PlayStation!
 Mummy, I want you to kill that man!’”

 The film’s horror comedy nature allows it to critique and parody these classic horror films while still following their formulas.
 The film is very aware of what it is being actively compared to, everything from horror movies to sappy lighthearted films.
-Its protagonist is often labeled through this lens, as people call her “mummy” at the clinic, even before she has given birth, and she is constantly treated differently because she is pregnant.
+Its protagonist is often labeled through this lens, as people call her “mummy” at the clinic, even before she has given birth, and everyone else makes constant assumptions because of her pregnancy.
 However, because Ruth is a violent figure, these labels become contradictory and ridiculous.

 “I am a working mother!”